H0j3n/EazyPeazy/My Tools/Ezpz BOF/ezpzBOF.md

 I love to make my own things and maybe there are much more better script than mine.
 But I will update my tools along with my journey.
 Every new wordlist or new parameters that I found will update in here :)

-The reason I make this script after encounter with DC5 Machine in Vulnhub haha.
+The reason I make this script after encounter with room BufferOverflow in TryHackme haha.
 Hope this could help anyone on their journey of learning.

 Enjoy!